LeoGotardo/GeoKnocker/readme.md

 ### GUI Usage

-1. Open the Sniffer application.
+1. Open the GeoKnocker application.
 2. Enter the host, initial port, and final port.
 3. Click "Scan" to start scanning.